openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ### Overriding Generic Behaviors

 Where desirable, concrete implementation classes are free to override the implementation methods provided by a generic base class.
-This is accomplished this simply by defining a new version of the method on the implementation class.
-The rules of C++ take care that the method on the subclass is called in preference to the generic method.
+This is accomplished by defining a platform-specific version of the method on the implementation class.
+The rules of C++ result in the method on the implementation class being called in preference to the generic method.

 The new method may entirely replace the behavior of the generic method, or it may augment its behavior by calling the generic method in the midst of its own implementation.